 - Check if your helmet can fit into the hook of your jacket before purchasing it.

-- Check the stitches of your jackets, it’s always better to have double stitches than single.
-I used to have one jacket broken within 10 days because of the poor stitching!
+- Check the stitches of your jackets.
+It’s always better to have double stitches than single ones.
+I used to have one that broke within ten days because of the poor stitching!

 - 2-way zippers are always better than one way.

-- If you love backcountry snowboarding, try to pick a jacket that’s as bright as possible, it’s so much easier for people to spot you!
+- If you love backcountry snowboarding, try to pick a jacket that’s as bright as possible, so it’s easier for people to spot you.